Qazeer/InfoSec-Notes/General/Port_scan.md

 *Host Discovery*

-Generate a live hosts list trough a nmap ping sweep (ARP ping if on same subnet, ICMP echo and TCP packets on ports 80 and 443 otherwise)
+Generate a live hosts list trough a `nmap` ping sweep (ARP ping if on same subnet, ICMP echo and TCP packets on ports 80 and 443 otherwise).

 ```
 nmap -sn -T4 -oG Discovery.gnmap <RANGE/CIDR>